About

 About This Site

-The focus here is on issues related to legal regulation of technology, and especially on legal attempts to restrict the right of technologists and citizens to tinker with technological devices.
+We, and the other authors listed in the sidebar, write this weblog.
+The focus is on issues related to legal regulation of technology, and especially on legal attempts to restrict the right of technologists and citizens to tinker with technological devices.
 But we reserve the right to write about anything that strikes our fancy.

 Needless to say, we speak only for ourselves.
-Nothing we write here is endorsed by our employers, our fellow contributors on this blog, or by anyone else except the individual author.
-Even the authors are not too sure about some of this stuff.
+Nothing we write here is endorsed by our employers, our fellow contributors on this blog, or by anyone else except the author.
+Even we are not too sure about some of this stuff.
 Posts by others, including our fellow bloggers, guest bloggers and other contributors, reflect their opinions, not necessarily ours.

 We welcome comments, suggestions, and polite argumentation.
 If you send us an email about something we’ve written here, we’ll assume (unless you tell us otherwise) that we have your permission to quote your message on the site.
 Or you can post a comment to the site yourself.